-WP1: INTERDISCIPLINARY FRAMEWORK for CLIMATE RESILIENCE
+WP1: PROJECT FRAMEWORK for CLIMATE RESILIENCE

-The theoretical and practice framework for application and analysis regarding socially-engaged practices and their intersection with geography, music composition, performance, intangible cultural heritage and material cultures.
+The theoretical and practice framework for application and analysis regarding socially-engaged practices and their intersection with geography, music composition, performance, puppetry, intangible cultural heritage and material cultures.

 Months 1-12: 1.1 Outline the theoretical and practice framework principles for the research; 1.2 Outline existing climate resilience and social justice contexts within research location; 1.3 Archive research on community-devised works.